 From the back of your four-wheeler, you can traverse rugged terrain and take on even the toughest off-road environments.
-Whether you have a UTV for hunting and ranch work or ride an ATV for weekend fun, we here at Krog Insurance know that where there are vehicles, there is also danger.
+Whether you have a UTV for hunting and ranch work or ride an ATV for weekend fun, we here at Krog Insurance know that where there are vehicles, there is also a danger.
 Safeguard yourself from the risks of all-terrain vehicle ownership by purchasing ATV insurance that protects you, your four-wheeler, and your passengers against injuries and loss.

 Why Purchase ATV Insurance?

 Accidents can happen to even the safest riders.
-In fact, your ATV could be damaged sitting in storage, whether due to a fire, theft, or other loss event.
+In fact, your ATV could be damaged sitting in storage, whether due to a fire, theft, or other loss events.
 Homeowners insurance may provide some coverage, but it is usually highly restrictive and void once your ATV leaves your own private property.

 For complete protection built with your specific risks and needs in mind, consider purchasing an ATV insurance policy instead.
 This type of coverage can protect you and your passengers if you are injured, compensate you for the cost of repairs if your ATV is damaged, and shield your assets and income if you are sued for third-party injuries or property damages.
 Not to mention, ATV insurance may be required if you intend to ride your off-road vehicle on public lands, such as state parks.